 Tere ki tai

-All Outrigger Canoes and Surfskis shall start in a Le Mans formation off the beach at Wharetana Bay at 9.45 am.
-Direction, whether clockwise or counter clockwise, will be decided upon the day. ( N.B.
-Stand Up Paddleboard and non competitive waka ama teams shall start at 8 am off the same beach) Race briefing will be at Wharetana public reserve at 9.25 am for the main race, and at the earlier time of 7.45 am for SUP/non competitive wake ama race.
-At least 1 member from each team is to attend.
+All Outrigger Canoes and Surfskis shall start in a Le Mans formation off the beach at 9.45 am.
+We will for the 2020 race, in all likelihood, hold the start (and finish) at one of the Northern ocean beaches of Waiheke Island e.g. Palm Beach.
+We will keep you updated.
+Direction, whether clockwise or counter clockwise, will be decided upon the day to make the race as enjoyable as possible for paddlers i.e. with as great a downwind component as we can forecast.
+Race briefing will be at the race venue at 9.25 am for the main race, and at the earlier time of 7.45 am for SUP/non competitive wake ama race (This earlier race commences at 8 am so as to give these teams the ability to complete the event within the 8 hour time limit, and also finish around about the same time as the elite paddlers.
+At least 1 member from each team is to attend briefings.

-Your team, and the individuals paddling the racing craft, may strategise to give the Island a wide berth or keep close to the coast.
-It is the decision of your team or team leader when to substitute a paddler in and out of your racing craft during the circumnavigation.
+Your team, and it’s members paddling the racing craft, may strategise to give the Island a wide berth or keep close to the coast.
+It is the decision of your team, or team leader, when to substitute a paddler in and out of your racing craft during the circumnavigation.

 Important: The paddler, who has finished his leg, and is swimming back to board the support boat may be exhausted.
 For safety reasons and to lessen risk, we require that the support boat has, not only put his motor into neutral gear, but also turned the motor off when the (in the water) returning paddler is within 8 m of the vessel.